shmitzas/jRandomSkills/readme.md

 ## 📝 Contact

-If you have a question, please write to juzlus.biznes@gmail.com or [Discord](https://discordapp.com/users/284780352042434570).
+If you have a question, please write to juzlus.biznes@gmail.com or [jRandomSkills Discord](https://discord.gg/9H8EZYBpPF).